glph3k/cast_xmr/README.md

 ## Requirements

 - Windows 8/8.1/10 64 bit
-- For about **50% higher** hash rates the [Radeon Driver 18.3.4](https://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-Adrenalin-Edition-18.3.4-Release-Notes.aspx) or [Radeon Driver 18.4.1](https://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-Adrenalin-Edition-18.4.1-Release-Notes.aspx) has to be installed as includes profound performance improvements over older drivers.
+- For about **50% higher** hash rates the [Radeon Driver 18.3.4](https://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-Adrenalin-Edition-18.3.4-Release-Notes.aspx) or [Radeon Driver 18.4.1](https://support.amd.com/en-us/kb-articles/Pages/Radeon-Software-Adrenalin-Edition-18.4.1-Release-Notes.aspx) or later has to be installed as includes profound performance improvements over older drivers.

 ## How To